GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Add Honor Graduate to eligibilities

+I further modified the TableEx class by adding a SetupFooter method, which was supposed to allow colspans on footer cells even on a single row footer.
+This will be particularly useful in instances where there is a need to add summary of the data in the tbody cells.
+Afterwards, I worked on the ButtonEx and InputButtonEx classes.
+I also started work on the ComboEx class, which I finished before end-of-shift.

 ## 6/2/2023
 TO DO:
 * [x] Add DateTimeFieldEx class